 When I first began homeschooling, I was asked by several people, “What type of homeschooler are you?”
 And I would happily reply, “The kind who does school at home!”
 It took me a few months to realize that there are a plethora of homeschool styles and methods out there.

 When I researched the different types of homeschooling, I determined to place myself neatly inside one of those homeschool boxes.
 That was harder to do than it sounds, though.
 I quickly realized that I didn’t fit entirely with any of the pre-set styles.
 Rather, I was eclectic.
 It shouldn’t have been a surprise to me.
 I’m eclectic in everything from music to food to reading.
 I suppose I just love a variety of flavors in life.

 Despite my eclectic tendency, I did find myself more drawn to two styles.
 Charlotte Mason and Classical both piqued my curiosity.
 While I never was able to jump on board entirely with either method, I still greatly value the principles of both.
 I think this is one reason why Sonlight is such a great fit for my family.
-It sits nicely somewhere in between those styles.

 Charlotte Mason Homeschooling